connollydean/Markdwon-Tutorial/pages/finaltouches.md

 `sudo mv example.png .VolumeIcon.png`

 Once again, we can use the `ls -al` command to check if we successfully renamed the file to `.VolumeIcon.png`
+***

+### Resources

+Feel free to use the included files from my personal rEFInd setup listed below:

+Banners, fonts, and icons can be found in the [ThemeFiles folder](https://github.com/connollydean/Markdwon-Tutorial/blob/master/ThemeFiles)

+The additional rEFInd EFI tools can be found [here.](https://github.com/connollydean/Markdwon-Tutorial/blob/master/EFI-Tools)

+My personal `refind.conf` file can be found [here.](https://github.com/connollydean/Markdwon-Tutorial/blob/master/refind.conf)